Adventure Studies Menu

 These field based courses typically interact with government economic development personnel, adventure tourism operators, and get involved in community development work.

 This provides exciting opportunities for students who are interested in "social enterprise" work and in using their knowledge and skills to assist others in developing their dreams.
 Most of this work is conducted in rural areas, with local communities and social service agencies to create social value.
 These field schools occur between late April and June each year.

-In the past, Adventure Studies offered a six-credit International field school, this is now changing to a locally focused three-credit field school.
+Adventure Studies now offers a locally focused three-credit field school.